Creating a VM

 errors until the VM starts.
 If you get an error immediately after creating or starting a VM, wait a minute or two and try again.

 If VM creation fails or you are otherwise unable to access a running VM, ensure that you have billing enabled and that you have installed and configured the CLI properly.
-If you have successfully completed these steps, please contact support.
+If it still isnt working, please contact support.